 Sticker Mule keeps it short, sweet, and straightforward with their CTA.
 This one comes at the end of a video all about their ordering process, and encourages viewers to try out the process for themselves:

 SaleCycle simplifies the things for their viewers by allowing them to sign up for a webinar right at the end of the promotion video:

 Now that you’re excited about Calls to Action in video, let’s dive right into adding one.

-To add a CTA to your video, navigate to the video in your Wistia account.
-From the Video Actions dropdown menu, select Customize to open the Customize panel for your video.
+To add a CTA to your video, navigate to the video in your Wistia account and select Customize to open the Customize panel for your video.

 Woohoo!
 You’ve added your CTA — now it’s time to make it shine.
 You can edit the time your CTA appears, and what type of CTA you’ll be using (more on that next).
 You can also adjust the content of your CTA by changing the copy and the link to where you’re directing your viewers next.

 Once you’ve got that all sorted, don’t forget to Save your customizations.
 Hooray!
 You’ve just created your first CTA.
 Great work! 💌